carinabs8/comic_app/README.md

 * Configuration

 * Database creation
+* 	Postgres is a requirement of this project
+* 	bundle exec rake db:create

 * Database initialization

 * How to run the test suite
+* 	In a way to run tests you need beeing setup postgres database as requirement.
+* 	bundle exec rake db:create
+* 	bundle exec rake db:schema:load
+* 	bundle exec rspec

 * Services (job queues, cache servers, search engines, etc.)

 * Deployment instructions
+* 	This project uses docker.
+So, to deploy you just need run docker-compose up
+* 	docker-compose up

 * ...